judaicadh/judaicadh/collections/_posts/2020-08-24-update-cairo-geniza-research.md

 - Scribes of the Cairo Geniza
 tags:
 - Scribes of the Cairo Geniza
-pull-quote: "A presentation on functions and formulas in Google Sheets for the Digital Scholarship Bootcamp in the 2020 Penn Libraries Summer Workshops Series."
+pull-quote: "Twitter threads, podcasts, and updates of Scribes of the Cairo Geniza."
 ---

 Hi there,